Variational formulation of stochastic thermodynamics: Finite-dimensional systems: Variational principle of ST

 The explicit form of the equilibrium distribution yields

 Analogously to the example in Sec. \ref{sec:mech_closed}, this distribution favors states that minimize the total chemical free energy, subject to energy conservation.
 Assuming a uniform initial energy distribution, the prefactor can be absorbed into the normalization constant, giving the finite-dimensional analog distribution of Refs. \cite{Derrida,Leonard_2013}.
-The complete derivations supporting this section are provided in Appendix \ref{app:inter}.